Obesogens: How Toxic Chemicals Make You Fat and What to Do About It

 Chemicals like excess hormones or heavy metals slip past the liver when it’s working too hard, and they end up in the lymphatic fluid generally unchanged.
 This can mean that molecules are either too big, or not in the proper water-soluble form for elimination.

 Molecules in the wrong form congest your lymph nodes — the glands that are essentially stops for the tanker truck where you make cells to fight off infection.
 This can cascade into a buildup of fluid.
-When you feel puffy after a night of drinking or when your rings don’t fit because you ate foods you don’t tolerate well, this is what’s happening.
+When you feel puffy after a night of drinking or when your rings don’t fit because you ate foods you don’t tolerate well, this is part of what’s happening.

 If your lymph is chronically congested, you might have extra lymph fluid that you’re mistaking for body fat.
 The extra fluid can make you look big and make your clothes feel tight, when it’s not body fat at all — it’s toxic overload.